Our research process

 1. Creating the model

-After completing Stage 3, we had a large battery of tests which showed good statistical significance in differentiating between dyslexic and non-dyslexic.
-The next stage was to build a model which would use multiple tests to accurately spot dyslexia.
+After completing Stage 3, we administered a large battery of tests, which showed statistically significant differences in differentiating between dyslexic and non-dyslexic individuals.
+The next stage was to build a model that would use these to accurately identify dyslexia in a new cohort.

 We experimented with multiple statistical methods but settled on a Logistic Regression as the most effective.
 With this model in place, we then used Recursive Feature Elimination to identify the tests which were most effective at spotting dyslexia (also taking into account how long the test is).
 We built multiple models based on this approach and then chose the final test battery based on the model's sensitivity and specificity score.
-Our current model now sits at 95% accurate.
+Our current model now achieves 95% accuracy.

 As we build our data set, this number will only increase.